European wild ass: Evolutionary history

+Cladogram based on whole nuclear genomes after Özkan et al. 2024.

 Ecology

 The evidence shows that the European ass favoured semi-arid, steppic conditions and showed a preference for temperate climates, although it was also found in cool or cold conditions.
 It may have retreated to warmer locales during the coldest periods although the relatively short muzzle indicates an adaptation for cold conditions.
 It preferred open biotopes, between shrubland (favoured by true horses) and grassland (favoured by bovids).
 It is believed to have shared this habitat with species such as the woolly rhinoceros.
-It is considered an ecologically important part of the ecosystem known as mammoth steppe where it filled a niche equivalent to that provided by the African wild ass or Zebra in the African Savanna.
+It is considered an ecologically important part of the ecosystem known as mammoth steppe where it filled a niche equivalent to that provided by the African wild ass or zebra in the African savanna.
+Dental wear analysis of specimens from the Iberian Peninsula suggests a primarily grazing diet, though they appear to have been flexible feeders, having seasonally consumed browse.
+Dental microwear evidence from Late Pleistocene specimens from the Crimean Peninsula likewise reveal it had a diet mainly composed of abrasive grasses.
+Remains of European wild ass have been found in cave hyena dens, suggesting that they were likely predated upon by them.

+Relationship with humans

+The hydruntine is depicted in Palaeolithic cave paintings and engravings from France, as well as on Neolithic pottery from Anatolia.
+Remains found with cut marks and/or in archaeological sites spanning from the Paleolithic to the youngest known remains of the species in the Iron Age across the species range, including Crimea, Italy, the Iberian Peninsula and Anatolia indicated that it was hunted by people, including both modern humans and Neanderthals.